 The Association is supportive of the Review and highlights the importance of a well-functioning electricity system that can innovate and is able to respond to the high level of expected demand growth as New Zealand transitions to a low-emissions economy.

-The Expert Advisory Panel released their first Report in August 2018 with submissions required by 23 October.
-A further report on proposed options to address the issues identified will be released in January 2019 for consultation with a final report to the Minister of Energy and Resources in April / May 2019.
+The Expert Advisory Panel released their first Report in August 2018 and Options Paper in February 2019.
+A Final Report will be delivered to the Minister of Energy and Resources in May 2019.

-The First Report addresses a number of current industry issues that are important to the wind industry including price structures, finalising transmission pricing and distribution.
-NZWEA is supportive of a number of the Report’s key points.
+The First Report and Options Paper addresses a number of current industry issues that are important to the wind industry including price structures, finalising transmission pricing and distribution.
+NZWEA is supportive of a number of the Report’s key points and preferred options.

-Key areas the Association focused on in its submission include:
+Key areas the Association focused on in its submissions include:

 - The need to change electricity price structures to reflect production and delivery costs (particularly at peak demand periods).

 - The need for consistency of regulatory positioning and to makes changes to the National Policy Statement for Renewable Electricity Generation and National Policy Statement on Electricity Transmission.

 - Implementing a new National Environmental Standard for small renewable developments as well as other Resource Management Act reform to better recognise the national importance of renewable electricity generation.

 - The importance of finalising transmission pricing and agreeing a long-term position on distributed generation connection costs.

 - The importance of demand side management and utilising storage capabilities for load shifting.

-NZWEA Submission on Electricity Price Review First Report
+- Submission on Electricity Price Review - First Report

 The First Report and more information on the Electricity Price Review and the EAP’s Reports are available on the Ministry of Business Innovation and Employment’s website here: https://www.mbie.govt.nz/building-and-energy/energy-and-natural-resources/energy-consultations-and-reviews/electricity-price/